sunfounder/euler-kit/docs/source/pyproject/py_tilt.rst

 |img_tilt|

 The tilt switch is a 2-pin device with a metal ball in the middle.
-When you put it upright, the 2 pins are connected together; when you tilt the switch, 2 pins will be disconnected.
+When the switch is upright, the two pins are connected; when it is tilted, the two pins are disconnected.

 **Schematic**